 Indeed he did, as Haggard would go on to write and record some of the most timeless classics, from Okie From Muskogee to Mama Tried to If We Make It Through December.
 His body of work easily places him beside Hank Williams, Lefty Frizzell, and Bill Monroe as one of the most influential artists in country music history.

-His most recent studio album, 2011′s Working in Tennessee (pick up a copy in our Online Store by clicking here), is exemplary of the pedigree and status he has worked so hard to cultivate over the years – and he is showing zero signs of slowing down anytime soon.
+His most recent studio album, 2011’s Working in Tennessee, is exemplary of the pedigree and status he has worked so hard to cultivate over the years – and he is showing zero signs of slowing down anytime soon.

 In an exclusive interview, Rock Cellar Magazine recently tracked down country icon Merle Haggard for a wide-ranging conversation about prison, freedom, fishing, trains, and the upcoming American leg of his tour that kicks off on June 19 in Texas.